RosettaCommons/documentation/development_documentation/test/Scientific-Benchmarks.md

         * you will want to have a diverse benchmark set that is realistic and not just structures that give you the best possible output
     * the command line you are running
         * make sure you are running either a baseline protocol (for instance de novo structure prediction, ddg_monomer, etc) that has been run by many people for many years or a state-of-the-art protocol: since these tests are computationally expensive, we need to ensure what we are testing makes sense
-    * what the output data looks like
+    * what the output data look like
         * in many cases we analyze score files but you might want to look at something different
     * what your quality measures are
         * are the quality measures you are using reasonable?
 Are there better measures in existence?